MChatzakis/Byzantine-Vector-Consensus/README.md

 Our proposed algorithm achieves Byzantine vector consensus with communication complexity of $O(n^2 \sqrt{n})$ and latency of $O(n \sqrt{n})$

 ## Summary
+Our

 ## About
+This work was done in collaboration with the Distributing Computing Laboratory lab of EPFL, during the Research Project of Computer Science Master program, during the winter semester of 2023.